Potable Water Tanks

 Question on a 100 cubic meter water tank: Can you supply flexible tank or tanks to store 100 cubic meters of drinking water long term underground?
 Please indicate fob price excluding freight.

 Answer: Thank you for contacting us!
 For the type of underground storage that you are looking to achieve, there are a couple of different options that you could consider including both steel and fiberglass storage options.

 Steel Water Storage Tanks

 Steel Water Storage Tanks can offer some of the largest storage options in terms of underground applications.
-These tanks are typically built in sizes up to 25,000 or 30,000 gallons and can be used to store drinking water, gray water or even rain water.
+These tanks are typically built in sizes up to 25,000 or 30,000 gallons and can be used to store drinking water, grey water or even rain water.

 Steel tanks are offered in both single and double wall construction depending on your storage requirements.
 If there is a specific underground storage option you are looking for, please don't hesitate to ask!